 The first time someone kissed me without my consent, I was about 5 years old.

 But then my older brother told me he didn’t want to play with Allen anymore.
-He just decided he didn’t like him… But that wasn’t my problem.
+One day he just decided he didn’t like him anymore… But that wasn’t my problem.
 Allen was still my friend, so he still came over and we played by ourselves while my brother kept his distance.

 I didn’t know what exactly was going on, but I knew it was not okay.
 Without hesitation, I screamed, threw a fistful of gravel in his face, and ran out from under the porch.
 He tried to play it off as a joke, to reason with me, but I didn’t listen.
 I kicked him in the shins as hard as I could and ran to my brother.
 That was the last time I spoke to Allen.